Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackagingTypes.md

     Connection identification number.
 The ID number is automatically assigned by the system.

 - *Max height*
-    Maximal height configured for the package type.
+    Maximal height configured for the packaging type.

 - *Max width*
-    Maximal width configured for the package type.
+    Maximal width configured for the packaging type.

 - *Max weight*
-    Maximal weight configured for the package type.
+    Maximal weight configured for the packaging type.

 - *Max value*
-    Maximal value configured for the package type.
+    Maximal value configured for the packaging type.

 - *Carrier*
-    Carrier configured for the package type.
+    Carrier configured for the packaging type.

 - *Express*
     Indication of the configured shipping type.
 The following options are displayed: